The Best Sugar Cookie Recipe

 2. Mix in the egg, vanilla, and almond extracts until just combined.

-3. Mix in the flour 1 cup at a time until all flour is combined.
+4. Mix in the dry ingredients with the butter-egg mixture at a time until all flour is combined.

-6. Place a piece of parchment paper down on the counter top.
-Roll dough out on the parchment paper, using minimal flour to keep the rolling pin from sticking.
+5. Place a piece of parchment paper down on the counter.
+Roll the dough out on the parchment paper, using minimal flour to keep the rolling pin from sticking.

-7. Cut dough out to the desired shapes.
-Bake for 15 to 18 minutes until just barely brown around the edge.
+8. Cut dough out to the desired shapes.
+Bake for 15 to 20 minutes until just barely brown around the edge.
+Let cool completely before decorating.

 Notes